Asia (band): 1981–1985: "Heat of the Moment" and early success

 In October 1983 Wetton left the group after the comparatively disappointing sales of Alpha.
 The band says that Wetton quit; Wetton stated that he was fired by phone.
 There is no universally agreed version of what happened.
 Wetton later said that his alcohol dependency may have been a factor.
 Howe, in his 2021 autobiography All My Yesterdays, says that tensions had been building gradually, as songs began to work out differently on stage than they had while recording the album, which had itself not gone smoothly.
 After a show in New York where some members of the band had, after giving an interview, taken the stage and given a subpar performance, Howe recalls that he, Downes and Palmer confronted Wetton about his increasing mistakes on stage.

 The next leg of their 1983 United States tour (which had begun in the summer but shut down suddenly on 10 September following a performance at Pine Knob outside Detroit, Michigan), scheduled for the autumn, was abruptly cancelled, reportedly because of low ticket sales.
 Howe says this was because Wetton's issues had worsened; the ensuing two-month break in the tour marked Wetton's departure from the band as a practical matter regardless of who had initiated it.

-In December 1983 ex-King Crimson and ELP lead singer and bassist Greg Lake replaced Wetton for a few concerts in Japan, including the highly publicised "Asia in Asia" concert at the Nippon Budokan Hall in Tokyo, Japan, on 6 December 1983, which was the first concert broadcast over satellite to MTV in the United States and was later made into a home video.
-Some songs were played in a lower key to suit Lake's voice.
-He sang some lyrics assisted with a teleprompter, as he had been asked to cover Wetton's parts on short notice as a favour to Carl Palmer; although he initially declined due to the short preparation time, eventually he accepted because Geffen Records "offered me so much money there was no way I could refuse it."
+In December 1983, Greg Lake on bass guitar and lead vocals replaced Wetton for a few concerts in Japan Lake tenure included the highly publicised "Asia in Asia" concert at the Nippon Budokan Hall in Tokyo, Japan, on 6 December 1983, which was the first concert broadcast over satellite to MTV in the United States and was later made into a home video.
+Some songs were played in a different key to better suit Lake's voice.
+He sang some lyrics assisted with a teleprompter, as he was not familiar with the material and had been asked to substitute for Wetton on short notice as a favour to Carl Palmer (his bandmate in Emerson, Lake and Palmer).
+Initially, Lake declined due to the short preparation time, but eventually he accepted because Geffen Records "offered me so much money there was no way I could refuse it."
 In a 2011 interview, asked why he had not stayed a member of Asia, he stated, "I did a brief stint with them and didn't want to go in that corporate rock direction.
 I didn't believe in that sort of music, so I didn't continue."
-Howe says Lake 'was' interested in remaining a member and recording with the band but Palmer was opposed.
+Howe contradicts Lake on this point, saying Lake was in fact interested in remaining a member and recording with the band but Palmer was opposed.